What is Ezekiel bread?

 And yes, even though Food For Life doesn’t use refined flours in their Ezekiel and Genesis line, their GF varieties are not flourless breads.

-The best alternative for celiacs and those avoiding gluten will be the Sprouted For Life breads.
-They are a good substitute for Ezekiel bread since they’re also made with different grains and seeds; quinoa, arrowroot, millet, almond, and chia.
-The potato starch and tapioca are not ideal, but at least they’re not at the top of the ingredients.
+Sprouted For Life vegan breads are a good substitute for Ezekiel bread since they’re also made with different grains and seeds; quinoa, arrowroot, millet, almond, and chia.

 Ezekiel bread and the company’s GF variations can be found for sale at Trader Joe’s, Whole Foods, Sprouts, Costco, and many independent co-ops.
 The largest US grocery store chains such as Albertsons, Food Lion, Giant, Kroger, Meijer, Target, and Walmart do not currently carry Ezekiel or Food For Life breads.
 In the UK it’s much harder to find, but they do offer a delivery service for direct purchases.